• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Health and Treatment / What to do When You Get Bronchitis Over 50
+You are here: Home / Baby Boomer Wellness / Health and Treatment / Tips for Seniors to Avoid Getting Bronchitis

-I used to get Bronchitis all the time and it sucked.
+I used to get Bronchitis all the time and it was awful.
 That meant struggling to breathe and having to take antibiotics.
-But then, I stopped getting it and had a long run of good health until one summer when my throat started to feel scratchy.
+After my last bout, I was lucky for several years until one summer when my throat started to feel scratchy.

 Usually, when the weather is warm, colds and flu aren’t very active so I was hoping it would go away.
-But it transformed into the dreaded bronchitis cough.
-Uh Oh!
-I was screwed!
+Unfortunately, it transformed into the dreaded bronchitis cough and I knew I was screwed.

-Meanwhile, I drank plenty of hot lemon juice and honey, (occasionally adding some bourbon) and kept up my walking routine, hoping to strengthen my respiratory system.
-A couple of days later, I woke up with my eyes glued together.
-They were filled with boogers and my right eyelid was swollen.
+I drank plenty of hot lemon juice and honey, (occasionally adding some bourbon) and kept up my walking routine, hoping to strengthen my respiratory system.
+A few days later, I woke up with my eyes glued together.
+They were filled with gunk and my right eyelid was swollen.
 I looked like the walking dead and knew I had to do something fast.
-Getting bronchitis after 60 isn’t anything you want to mess with because no one wants pneumonia and conjunctivitis means you usually have an infection.
+Getting bronchitis after 60 isn’t anything you want to mess with because no one wants pneumonia and conjunctivitis means you have an infection.

 I had just been in for a checkup a couple of weeks before I got sick and was perfectly healthy.
-My doctor held off on giving me a flu shot and told me to make an appointment for November when most people get the flu.
-The week before I had come in for a lipid panel.
-People were sitting in the lobby coughing and I tried to move away but someone must have infected me!
-Grrrrr!
+My doctor held off on giving me a flu shot and told me to make an appointment for November because that’s when most people get sick.
+I had to get some lab tests and some of the people sitting in the lobby were coughing.
+I tried to move away (this was pre-COVID) but someone must have infected me!

 The ER

 I couldn’t get an appointment with my doctor that day so I high-tailed it to the ER.
-The waiting room was almost empty.
-(Pheww!)
-I was in and out of there within an hour armed with the standard bronchitis treatment that includes a Z-Pak and cough syrup with codeine as well as an eye medication, and an inhaler if I needed it.
+The waiting room was almost empty, which was a relief.
+I was in and out of there within an hour armed with the standard bronchitis treatment that includes a Z-Pak and cough syrup with codeine as well as eye medication, and an inhaler if I needed it.
 Luckily, my breathing hadn’t been compromised.

 Why I believe walking helps clear your lungs

-Walking regularly especially if you go up and down hills and other physical exercises is one of the best ways to keep your lungs clear and supply your body with oxygen according to the American Lung Foundation.
-Try to get at least 30 minutes of exercise 5 days a week to protect your lungs.
+Walking regularly especially if you go up and down hills and do other physical exercises is one of the best ways to keep your lungs clear and supply your body with oxygen according to the American Lung Association.
+If you do get sick, you have a better chance of the disease not going deep into your lungs.
+Try to get at least 30 minutes of exercise 5 days a week to protect your respiratory system.

 At-home treatment tips for bronchitis